SaaShup/netbox-docker-agent/README.md

 You can disable node-red editor by setting ENABLE_EDITOR to any value.

-You can disable docker exec command by settings DISABLE_EXEC to any value.
+You can disable docker exec command by setting DISABLE_EXEC to any value.

+You can disable SSL checking by setting ENABLE_SSL_CHECK=false

 ## Clean
 ```